Biblical Translation Copyright disclaimers

 (Romans 7:19-24 ESV)

-One will find that this spiritual force is used by those mentioned in Ephesians 6:12 today, and that it hits believers, as believers are not of this world (i.e. they do not live in sin) (John 17:16).
+One will find that this spiritual force is used by those mentioned in Ephesians 6:12 today, and that it hits believers, as believers are not of this world (i.e. they do not live in sin or evoke the name of the devil to use this wickedness) (John 17:16).

-Isaiah makes it clear that this is spiritual tribulation that continually beats down (Isa 28:18) a believer.
+Isaiah makes it clear that this is spiritual tribulation that continually beats down a believer (Isaiah 28:18).

 It is generally not punishment from God (1 Thessalonians 5:9), but it is people of the world tormenting the faithful – as the faithful are spiritually born from above (born again) and thus believers not of the world – who;